Review: Bomb Monkey

 Rescue mode is essentially endless mode, but you’re trying to free your monkey friend from a cage.
 Once you bomb the cage enough and free him, the game is done.
 Likewise, this mode’s high score is also displayed in the main menu.

-3 Minute challenges you to get the highest score you can obtain in, as you might have guess, 3 minutes.
+3 Minute challenges you to get the highest score you can obtain in, as you might have guessed, 3 minutes.
 This mode is absolutely perfect for short bursts of play, especially if you’re on the go.
 This is perfect for playing on your morning or afternoon commute.

 The last mode is called Numbers.
 Numbers is all about bombing the numbers 1,2,3 in order.
 You keep trying until you eventually lose.
 This mode also keeps track of your high score.
 I found this mode the most difficult of the three because sometimes you’ll bomb a different number by accident because of it’s proximity to the other numbered blok.

 Lastly, the game features two types of multiplayer modes.
-The first mode is a 2 player versus mode that has you and a friend to battle against each other to see who lasts longer.
+The first mode is a 2 player versus mode that has you and a friend battle each other to see who lasts longer.
 The way that the multiplayer works is pretty interesting as well.
-You use one 3DS and one player uses the touch screen and dpad, while the other player uses the top screen and the ABXY buttons for movement.
+You use one 3DS and one player uses the touch screen and D pad, while the other player uses the top screen and the ABXY buttons for movement.
 It works well and you’ll definitely have a lot of fun playing with a friend.

 The other 2 player mode is a co-op mode, where you and a friend work cooperatively to try to get the highest score you can.
 Much like the other modes, once you lose the game is over and the high score is displayed on the main menu.

-Although Bomb Monkey is a ton of fun for a low price of $4.99, it’s not without its flaws.
+Although Bomb Monkey is a ton of fun for a low price of $4.99, it’s not without it’s flaws.
 The game only features two musical tracks, one for the main menu and one for the main game.
-It’s not a huge issue, but after the music for Mutant Mudds was so fantastic, that this is kind of disappointing.
+It’s not a huge issue, but the music for Mutant Mudds was so fantastic, that this is kind of disappointing.
 The other flaw is that there’s no online multiplayer.
-This will be an issue for some players, but if you ever have your 3DS on you often, you can whip it out and play with another player without the hassle of them having a 3DS too.
+This will be an issue for some players, but if you have your 3DS on you often, you can whip it out and play with another player without the hassle of them having a 3DS too.

 Bomb Monkey is a fantastic buy for those looking for a twist on a traditional puzzle video game.
-Considering the game is only $4.99, it’d be foolish not to recommend the game, despite of it’s disappoint lack of leaderboards, it’s still great fun and well worth the price of admission.
+Considering the game is only $4.99, it’d be foolish not to recommend the game, despite it’s lack of leaderboards, it’s still great fun and well worth the price of admission.

 Why it may be helpful for people with anxiety.